locationtech/geomesa/docs/user/filesystem/example.rst

 As you can see, there are 3 records in the file.
 GeoMesa ships with a pre-installed SimpleFeatureType and converter for this example file which can be found in the ``conf/application.conf`` file.
-Running ``bin/geomesa-fs env`` will show that there is an ``example-csv`` type and converter installed along with many other types including twitter, gdelt, osm, etc:
+Running ``bin/geomesa-fs env`` will show that there is an ``example-csv`` type and converter installed along with many other types including gdelt, ais, etc:

 .. code-block:: bash